Jenkins

 Optional

 CF_JIRA_PROJECT_PREFIX Relevant only when CF_ISSUE_TRACKING_INTEGRATION is defined.
-The Jira project prefix that identifies the ticket number to use.
-Required
+One or more project prefixes in Jira to identify the Jira ticket number to use.

 CF_JIRA_MESSAGE Relevant only when CF_ISSUE_TRACKING_INTEGRATION is defined.
 The Jira issue IDs matching the string to associate with the image.
 Required